elaineye03/profile/README.md

-Made with ❤️ with React.js, HTML, TailWindCSS, JavaScript, and Supabase
+Made with ❤️ with React.js, HTML, TailWindCSS, JavaScript, and Supabase.
+Hosted on Vercel.

 # Getting Started with Create React App